← All blood test guides

 Iron and B-vitamins are the fuel for red blood cells, nerve myelin, and neurotransmitter synthesis.
 Deplete any one of them and cognition drops — often before a standard CBC flag appears.

-Core Usually in standard CBC Ask Request specifically
+Core Usually in a standard panel Ask Request specifically

 Core